truptireddy23/truptireddy23/README.md

 ---

-🌱 I have experience in Regression Engineering, Database Management, and Software Development, with strong expertise in SAP ABAP development and data analytics for process optimization, decision support, and managing complex systems.
+🌱 I have experience in Regression Engineering, Database Management, and Software Development, with strong expertise in SAP ABAP development and Data Analytics for process optimization, decision support, and managing complex systems.

 ⚡ Fun fact: As a part of Android Jams, I crafted a community app in Kotlin and Firebase, that got selected and recognized nationally as #6 application by Google Inc [Link](https://youtu.be/Ha0aX8QSXnc) Check at Timestamp 02:00